Card Acquiring Specific Terms and Conditions

 11. Data Sharing

-11.1 To the extent applicable, the Merchant authorises Intergiro to disclose and receive Personal Data, if required for the provision of the Services, to or from third parties with which the Merchant has an agreement, including but not limited to a third-party PSP, an independent sales organisation (ISO), processor or technical gateway.
+11.1 To the extent applicable, the Merchant authorises Intergiro to disclose and receive Personal Data, if required for the provision of the Card Acquiring services, to or from third parties with which the Merchant has an agreement, including but not limited to a third-party PSP, an independent sales organisation (ISO), processor or technical gateway.
 The disclosing party will be the sole Data Controller for any Processing activities up to the disclosure of the Personal Data so shared and for the disclosure itself.
 The receiving party will be the sole Data Controller for all Processing activities occurring after the disclosure.
 If Intergiro and the relevant third party would be deemed joint Data Controllers, the Merchant undertakes to assist Intergiro with entering into a data sharing arrangement with such third party to fully comply with the GDPR and article 26 of the GDPR in particular.

 12. Pricing and Payment of Fees